-Meet our new CO!
+Meet our CO!

 After retiring from cadets, he went to work with 150 Hamilton “Tiger” Squadron, RC(Air)C for 2 years as a Civilian Instructor focussing on the band, and special projects.
 Following this he returned to 2347, still as a CI and worked on various roles within the training cell.
-Capt Robinson was enrolled into the Canadian Forces as a Naval Cadet on staff with HMCS Ontario, while still working with 2347 in Hamilton where he was appointed the Training Officer.
+Major Robinson was enrolled into the Canadian Forces as a Naval Cadet on staff with HMCS Ontario, while still working with 2347 in Hamilton where he was soon appointed the Training Officer.

-Capt Robinson lives in St Catharines with the love of his life Jaci (married in 2005), and his two beautiful and awesome children McLean (born 2010) and Molly (born 2012).
+Major Robinson lives in St Catharines with the love of his life Jaci (married in 2005), and his two beautiful and awesome children McLean (born 2010) and Molly (born 2012).